shakendev/Fountain_Foundation-MTS/README.md

 4. In the course of processing the sound file, the status of the program execution will be displayed in the console.
 5. After successful completion of the program in the current directory, a file with the name "partitura.txt" will appear.
 6. The score for the fountain is ready!

+## macOS Emulator

+In the macOS Emulator folder there is a fountain emulator with a music file and a pre-prepared score for quickly checking the result of decomposition of a music file using the Fourier algorithm.